 Reduces the risk of developing cardiovascular disease.

 As a rule of thumb, you should always see your doctor if you suspect something isn’t right.
-You can get in touch with our Cardiology department at 04682314000 or find us on Facebook at http://facebook.com/muthoothealthcare.
+You can get in touch with our Department of Cardiology at 04682314000 or find us on Facebook at http://facebook.com/muthoothealthcare.